Analytic approximations to the strengths of near-threshold optical Feshbach resonances: Conclusion

 In conclusion, we have developed simple analytic formulas for the optical Feshbach resonance strength parameter, the optical length, for near-threshold bound states using the stationary phase approximation~\cite{Jablonski1945, Julienne1996, Bohn1999, Boisseau2000, Ciurylo2006}.
 We rely on the excited state potential being dominated by either a resonant-dipole $R^{-3}$ interaction typical for homonuclear photoassociation near strong lines, or a van der Waals $R^{-6}$ tail appropriate for heteronuclear systems.
 The optical length is expressed in terms of dominant interaction parameters and the $s$-wave scattering length.
 We have demonstrated our model using Yb$_2$ and RbSr as real-world examples and found semi-quantitative agreement for resonances up to tens of GHz from the dissociation limit.
-The derived expressions will aid the design of future photoassociation or OFR experiments when only the long range interaction parameters are known.
+The derived expressions could aid the design of future photoassociation or OFR experiments when only the long range interaction parameters are known.
+The formulas could also potentially be used to determine the scattering length from experimental spectra if a more accurate method like two-color photoassociation spectroscopy is not available or practical.
 The resonant-dipole formulas will work for homonuclear OFRs near any allowed atomic transition, but have worked well for intercombination line OFRs in Yb~\cite{Tojo2006, Borkowski2009, Kim2016} and should apply to thus far unexplored systems with similarly strong intercombination lines, particularly Hg~\cite{Krosnicki2015, Yamanaka2015, Tyumenev2016}, and Cd~\cite{Maslowski2009, Urbanczyk2017, Yamaguchi2019, Dzuba2019} considered as references in optical lattice clocks.